COMP1005/COMP1005old2.github.io/episodes/prac01.md

 ### Activity 2 - Interacting with Python Programs

 Change directory to ```The/Holy/Grail```.
-We are going to write a program matching a scene from the movie "The holy Grail".
+We are going to write a program matching a scene from the movie "The Holy Grail".

 In the Grail directory, type in: